What you need to know

 Benefits to University faculty and staff

-Opportunities to gain working knowledge of issues related to your research or area of work
+Opportunities to gain a working knowledge of issues related to your research or area of work.

 Characteristics of RSDP board members